Live Behavior Lab · Big Five Personality Snapshot

 How scoring and percentile bands work

-Each trait has 2 items: one positively-keyed (you agree → high trait score) and one negatively-keyed (you agree → low trait score).
-For positive items, your response (1-5) is the score.
-For reverse-keyed items, the score is 6 minus your response.
-The trait score is the mean of the two items, ranging 1.0 to 5.0.
+Each trait has 6 items, a mix of positively-keyed (agreeing indicates more of the trait) and reverse-keyed (agreeing indicates less).
+For positive items your response (1-5) is the score; for reverse-keyed items the score is 6 minus your response.
+The trait score is the mean of its six items, ranging 1.0 to 5.0.

-Percentile bands are: very low (0-15), low (15-30), average (30-70), high (70-85), very high (85-100).
-A 75th percentile on Extraversion means you scored higher on Extraversion than 75% of the normative sample.
-Bands are deliberately wide because the BFI-10's reliability does not support narrower distinctions — the difference between, say, 72nd and 78th percentile is within measurement noise.
+Bands are: very low (0-15), low (15-30), average (30-70), high (70-85), very high (85-100).
+An approximate 75th percentile on Extraversion means you scored higher than roughly three-quarters of the adult reference distribution.
+Bands are deliberately wide because a brief measure does not support narrower distinctions — the difference between, say, an approximate 72nd and 78th percentile is within measurement noise.

 Section 5 of 6